ilevd/hicosql/README.md

 users: |
   SELECT id, first_name, last_name, age, address_id FROM users

 #-- Now we can use it for defining another query.
-Here we use 'young' which will be expand to 20.
+Here we use 'young' which will be expanded to 20.
 young_users: |
   &users WHERE age < &young